belle2/basf2/online_book/prerequisites/git.rst

 ==================

 In Belle II we use GitLab by GitLab Inc. for our git repositories, with our instance hosted at DESY.
-While this is rather similar to github in some regards.
+This is quite similar to github in some regards.
 It is strongly advised to use ``ssh`` as access protocol and for that you need to upload your public key to https://gitlab.desy.de.